-Straatsma, G., Ayer, F., & Egli, S. (2001).
-Species richness, abundance, and phenology of fungal fruit bodies over 21 years in a Swiss forest plot.
-Mycological research, 105(5), 515-523. https://doi.org/10.1017/S0953756201004154 order, and are used as indicators of ecosystem stability (Niemelä, 2000), and of the impact of management on forest ecosystems (Niemelä, 1999).
+Insects make up the dominant part of the biodiversity of forest fauna and are represented in every level of trophic networks (Nageleisen & Bouget, 2009).
+Coleoptera represent the largest insect order, and are used as indicators of ecosystem stability (Niemelä, 2000), and of the impact of management on forest ecosystems (Niemelä, 1999).
 Among forest Coleoptera, those most often included in multi-taxon studies are Carabidae and saproxylic beetles.
 The latter include those species that depend, at least for part of their life cycle, upon wounded or decaying woody material from living weakened or dead trees (Stokland et al., 2012).
-Carabid and saproxylic beetles are crucial in a conservation perspective, since they represent an important part of the total forest biodiversity (Grove, 2002; Vallauri et al., 2005), and given that the vast majority of the beetles are protected under the EU Habitats Directive 92/43/EEC.
+Saproxylic beetles are crucial in a conservation perspective, since they represent an important part of the total forest biodiversity (Grove, 2002; Vallauri et al., 2005), and the vast majority of the beetles protected under the EU Habitats Directive 92/43/EEC.